bripkens/opencensus-revamp/content/core-concepts/z-pages.md

 ---
-title: "Z Pages"
+title: "zPages"
 date: 2018-07-16T14:28:48-07:00
 draft: false
 ---

 OpenCensus provides in-process web pages that displays collected data from the process.
-These pages are called z-pages and they are useful to see collected data from a specific process without having to depend on any metric collection or distributed tracing backend.
+These pages are called zPages and they are useful to see collected data from a specific process without having to depend on any metric collection or distributed tracing backend.

-Z-Pages can be useful during the development time or when the process to be inspected is known in production.
-Z-Pages can also be used to debug [exporter](/core-concepts/exporters) issues.
+zPages can be useful during the development time or when the process to be inspected is known in production. zPages can also be used to debug [exporter](/core-concepts/exporters) issues.

-In order to serve Z-pages, register their handlers and start a web server.
+In order to serve zPages, register their handlers and start a web server.
 Below, there is an example how to serve these pages from `127.0.0.1:7777/debug`.

 {{<tabs Go Java>}}
   {{<highlight go>}}
+import (
+    "log"
+    "net/http"

-import "go.opencensus.io/zpages"
+    "go.opencensus.io/zpages"
+)

+func main() {
+    // Using the default serve mux, but you can create your own mux := http.DefaultServeMux
-zpages.Handle(nil, "/debug")
+    zpages.Handle(mux, "/debug")
-log.Fatal(http.ListenAndServe("127.0.0.1:7777", nil))
+    log.Fatal(http.ListenAndServe("127.0.0.1:7777", mux))
+}
   {{</highlight>}}

   {{<highlight java>}}